Live well work well during COVID19

 Grief and loss

-Recent circumstances have led many of us to experience feelings of grief and loss; of freedom, of access to friends and family, and easy access to the familiar community of our workplace.
-Some of us have also experienced illness, bereavement and loss of financial security given the challenging health, social and economic circumstances.
-It is understandable if we find this difficult and tiring; there is a combination of what may be natural in the course of our lives, and what has been incredibly unusual, on a rapid and worldwide scale.
+Recent circumstances have led many of us to experience feelings of grief and loss of freedom, access to friends and family, and easy access to the familiar community of our workplace.
+Some of us have also experienced illness, grief and loss of financial security given the challenging health, social and economic circumstances.
+It is understandable if we find this difficult and tiring; there is a combination of what may be natural in our lives and has been incredibly unusual on a rapid and worldwide scale.

 No loss is ever easy – the circumstances require us to adapt, change and apply resilient behaviours to address personal challenges.
-For others, such as the loss of loved ones, there is no way to practically resolve or ‘fix’ what has been changed; we need lots of self-compassion, support and patience.
-The resulting emotional upheaval of all losses can be recognised in the Kubler-Ross change curve and mental and physical signs can exhibit, and be responded to, much like the signs of stress, anxiety or depression.
-We may also experience something described as survivor guilt if we perceive others to have had a more challenging time than us.
+For others, such as the loss of loved ones, there is no way to resolve or ‘fix’ what has been changed practically; we need lots of self-compassion, support and patience.
+We can recognise the resulting emotional upheaval of all losses in the Kubler-Ross change curve.
+Mental and physical signs can exhibit and be addressed, much like the signs of stress, anxiety or depression.
+We may also experience survivor guilt if we perceive others to have had a more challenging time than us.

-It is important for managers, and for individuals, to understand that we all have a very different response to loss, depending on our backgrounds, personalities and current situations.
-Research on post-traumatic growth has shown us that humans can adapt, can learn to find meaning and things that we value even in the most challenging of circumstances.
-Often, the most useful thing we can do is be willing to ask, and express, what will help us, but you may wish to access further resources and support:
+Managers and individuals need to understand that we all have different responses to loss, depending on our backgrounds, personalities and current situations.
+Research on post-traumatic growth has shown that humans can adapt and learn to find meaning and things we value, even in the most challenging circumstances.
+Often, the most helpful thing we can do is be willing to ask and express, what will help us, but you may wish to access further resources and support:

 Returning to work

-As more members of the Imperial Community may now be returning to campuses, it can help for us all to prepare ourselves and become more familiar with the guidance for safety on campus.
-It is understandable that people may have questions, or concerns, around how to safely travel, work and move about College sites.
-There has been a continuous need to adapt, and changing guidelines over the last few months, and it can be hard to understand how to best look after ourselves and colleagues.
+As more members of the Imperial Community may now be returning to campuses, it can help us all prepare ourselves and become more familiar with the guidance for safety on campus.
+Understandably, people may have questions or concerns about how to travel, work and move about College sites safely.
+There has been a continuous need to adapt and change guidelines over the last few months, and it can be hard to understand how to best look after ourselves and our colleagues.
 The UK Government website has up-to-date advice on staying safe outside of the home.

-It can help to start planning ahead a little and think about the things that might worry you, or raise questions.
-For example, can you look up the most efficient and comfortable route into work, or can you discuss hours of work that will allow for the avoidance of moving around nearer rush hour.
-Line managers should be having regular one-to-ones and team meetings and communicating as often as they can about any changes that are likely to impact on their teams.
+It can help to start planning a little and think about what might worry you or raise questions.
+For example, can you look up the most efficient and comfortable route to work, or can you discuss hours of work that will allow for the avoidance of moving around near rush hour?
+Line managers should be having regular one-to-one and team meetings and communicating as often as they can about any changes that are likely to impact their teams.
 The Health and Safety Executive have also updated their risk assessment guidance in response to Covid-19.

-As a manager, it is important to familiarise yourself with College policies and develop an understanding of the needs of your teams : who is likely to feel most vulnerable ?
-Are any of your reports or members of their household still shielding ?
-Who is likely to be keener to return to site ?
+As a manager, it is essential to familiarise yourself with College policies and develop an understanding of the needs of your teams: who is likely to feel most vulnerable?
+Are any of your reports or members of their household still shielding?
+Who is expected to be keener to return to the site?
 Developing honest and open dialogue with your direct reports can be enhanced by coaching skills.
-If you are feeling particularly anxious about returning to work it might also help to talk to one of the College’s Mental Health First Aiders or Confidential Care.
+If you feel particularly anxious about returning to work, it might also help to talk to one of the College’s Mental Health First Aiders or Confidential Care.